octane23/CASE-STUDY-1/README.md

 After identifying vulnerabilities, we evaluate the vulnerabilities to decide the degree of risk of each vulnerabilities.

 ### Server OS and Server-Side Scripting used <a name="subparagraph11"></a>
+The X-Powered-By header describes the technologies used by the webserver.
+This information exposes the server to attackers.
+Using the information in this header, attackers can find vulnerabilities easier.

 ### Hash Disclosure <a name="subparagraph12"></a>